abdulrahmankhalil2004-ship-it/abdulrahmankhalil2004-ship-it/README.md

 - 📹 **CCTV Danger Detection**: a YOLO detector that flags fire, smoke, intrusion, and falls in real time, with a Gemini second-opinion pass on flagged frames and a web dashboard for alerts.

+- ## Finished projects
+- Mosquito breeding grounds detection and risk analysis  using YoLo26 and Gemini2.0 dlash
+- Fall detection belt using mpu3060
+- tailored CRM/ERP for different clients in different work industries

 ## 🛠️ Tools I use

 ![Python](https://img.shields.io/badge/Python-FFD43B?style=flat&logo=python&logoColor=darkgreen)